Q. What is Amazon CloudFront?

-Yes, Amazon CloudFront is included in the set of services that are compliant with the Payment Card Industry Data Security Standard (PCI DSS) Merchant Level 1, the highest level of compliance for service providers.
+Amazon CloudFront [excluding content delivery through CloudFront Embedded POPs] is included in the set of services that are compliant with the Payment Card Industry Data Security Standard (PCI DSS) Merchant Level 1, the highest level of compliance for service providers.
 Please see our developer's guide for more information.

 Q: Is Amazon CloudFront HIPAA eligible?

-Yes, AWS has expanded its HIPAA compliance program to include Amazon CloudFront as a HIPAA eligible service.
-If you have an executed Business Associate Agreement (BAA) with AWS, you can use Amazon CloudFront to accelerate the delivery of protected health information (PHI).
+AWS has expanded its HIPAA compliance program to include Amazon CloudFront [excluding content delivery through CloudFront Embedded POPs] as a HIPAA eligible service.
+If you have an executed Business Associate Agreement (BAA) with AWS, you can use Amazon CloudFront [excluding content delivery through CloudFront Embedded POPs] to accelerate the delivery of protected health information (PHI).
 For more information, see HIPAA Compliance and our developer's guide.

 Q: Is Amazon CloudFront SOC compliant?

-Yes, Amazon CloudFront is compliant with SOC (System & Organization Control) measures.
+Amazon CloudFront [excluding content delivery through CloudFront Embedded POPs] is compliant with SOC (System & Organization Control) measures.
 SOC Reports are independent third-party examination reports that demonstrate how AWS achieves key compliance controls and objectives.
 For more information see, AWS SOC Compliance and our developer's guide.